MicrosoftDocs/cloud-adoption-framework/docs/organize/cloud-data.md

 Azure Synapse Analytics enables the entire business, from the IT stakeholder to the business analyst, to collaborate on analytics solutions and understand cloud data functions.
 The following sections discuss these roles in more detail.

-## DBAs and database architects
+## Database administrators and architects

-Database administrators and architects are responsible for the integration and ingestion of data sources into a centralized repository.
+Database administrators and architects are responsible for integrating and routing data sources into a centralized repository.
 These experts also handle the administration and performance required for the system, and the accessibility and efficiency of query and analytic modeling against that data.

 Using Azure Synapse Analytics, database administrators can match their expanding responsibilities for data warehouses and data lakes.
 They can use familiar languages and tools, such as T-SQL, to run as many workloads as they want.
 They can assign resources to escalate critical workloads based on intelligent workload importance, workload isolation, and enhanced concurrency capabilities.